How to deal with grief during the Christmas period - NewsBreak

 How to deal with grief during the Christmas period

-For Lena Patel, 40, this will be the first Christmas without her mother , who died from ovarian cancer in February.
-Patel and her children plan to carry on some of the traditions her mother would take part in every year.
-They will buy roasted chestnuts, which her mother ate at this time of year, and light a candle every day from Christmas until the new year because she loved all the different scents.
+For Lena Patel, 40, last Christmas was her first without her mother, who died from ovarian cancer in February 2021.
+Patel and her children planned to carry on some of the traditions her mother would take part in every year.
+They bought roasted chestnuts, which her mother ate at this time of year, and lit a candle every day from Christmas until the new year because she loved all the different scents.

-Her passing has also given way to new traditions.
-This year, Patel’s family has brought an angel ornament for their Christmas tree, “to remember my mum as an angel now watching us all,” Patel says.
-The children have asked if the family can drive past their grandmother’s house on Christmas and then come home and watch Home Alone – because that was her favourite festive film.
+Her passing also gave way to new traditions.
+Last year, Patel’s family bought an angel ornament for their Christmas tree, “to remember my mum as an angel now watching us all,” Patel said.
+The children asked if the family can drive past their grandmother’s house on Christmas and then come home and watch Home Alone – because that was her favourite festive film.

 Ahead of this Christmas, we spoke to experts about some of the steps you could take to cope with grief at Christmas.